 After the rise of Asia in the 21st century, Western liberalism and representative democracy now face a challenge, and Taiwan encounters both difficulties as well as opportunities in the drastically changed global political-economic situation.
 In order to delve deeper into these issues, the Taiwan Research Foundation, the Fair Winds Foundation and Center for East Asia Democratic Studies co-organized an international conference titled, "From the Western-Centric to a Post-Western World: In Search of an Emerging Global Order in the 21st Century".
 From all over the world, we have invited the top scholars on this subject to come to Taiwan and engage in an intense dialogue that will bring out knowledge of the highest level.

-Scholars from overeseas are invited to discuss innovations in statistical modeling, machine-learning algorithms, natural experiment and survey experiments of China study and political methodology.
+Scholars from overeseas are invited to discuss innovations in statistical modeling, machine-learning algorithms, natural experiment and survey experiments of Mainland China study and political methodology.

 - December 16-17, 2017 - Tablet Training Meeting

 Some members from our Asian Barometer Survey country team were invited to join this meeting to discuss the future fieldwork survey by using the tablet techonology.

 - December 1, 2017 - Explaining Consolidation and Deconsolidation of Democracy in East Asia, Australian National University, Australia